freedomofpress/securedrop/docs/development/setup_development.rst

 #.
 Ansible_
 #. rsync >= 3.1.0

-.. note:: Starting with OSX 10.13.3, you will need to `approve third-party apps`_ downloaded from the internet in your macOS Security & Privacy preferences.

-If you use Homebrew to manage packages, you can install Vagrant and VirtualBox using the Homebrew extension homebrew-cask_ .

-There are several ways to install Ansible on a Mac.
-We recommend installing it to a virtual environment using ``virtualenvwrapper`` and ``pip``, so as not to install the older version we use system-wide.
-The following commands assume your default Python is the Python2 that ships with macOS.
+If you use homebrew-cask_ to manage macOS apps, you can install Vagrant and VirtualBox that way.
+As for Ansible, we strongly recommend installing it in a virtual environment using ``virtualenvwrapper`` and ``pip``, so as not to install the older version we use system-wide.
+The following commands assume your default Python is the Python 2 that ships with macOS.
 If you are using a different version, the path to ``virtualenvwrapper.sh`` will differ.
 Running ``pip show virtualenvwrapper`` should help you find it.